-To ensure the quality and safety of donors and recipients, UNOS, as the OPTN, requires OPOs to follow its policies and report key data to the OPTN and to the transplant centers receiving organ offers.
+To ensure the quality and safety of donors and recipients, UNOS, as the OPTN, requires OPOs to follow its policies and report key data to the OPTN and to the transplant hospitals receiving organ offers.

 UNOS’ focus in working with all of its members, including OPOs, is help them comply with OPTN policies, including those that govern deceased donor procurement, organ allocation, the organ offer and acceptance process, donor-transmissible disease testing, organ packaging/labeling/shipping, and data submission.

 As the OPTN, UNOS uses a peer review process outlined in OPTN policies and bylaws.
 UNOS offers data reports, tools and coaching to help members improve the quality of service they provide and achieve our joint goal of placing donated organs equitably and efficiently.

 When members fail to meet OPTN performance standards, the OPTN has processes in place to help them improve and come into compliance.

 The OPTN does not have the authority to:

 - Decertify OPOs.
 Only CMS has this authority.